 Club Expenses as Entertainment

-Even though you can't deduct the cost of a club as a business expense, you can deduct the cost of a meal or entertainment at a club as a business expense.
+Even though you can't deduct the cost of a non-business club as a business expense, you can deduct the cost of a meal at a club as a business expense.
 For example, if you have a business luncheon for clients at a country club, you can't deduct the cost of club dues, but you can deduct the cost of the meal.
 The purpose of the event must be for business purposes, and you should be able to prove that purpose.
 The event should also not be "lavish or extravagant."

 Where to Show Deductible Club Expenses

 For deductible club dues, you may include these deductions on your business tax form, depending on your business type:

-Disclaimer: This article is intended to be general and is not meant to be tax or legal advice.
+Disclaimer: This article is intended to give you a general overview; it's not meant to be tax or legal advice.
 If you want to deduct club dues on your business tax return, check first with your tax professional.